google/WebFundamentals/src/content/en/updates/posts/2016/03/access-usb-devices-on-the-web.markdown

   and the [list of origins](https://wicg.github.io/webusb/#get-allowed-origins) allowed to communicate with.
 - It exposes a WebUSB Serial API that you may use to override the default one.

-Let's focus back to the JavaScript code.
+Let's look at the JavaScript code again.
 Once we get the `device` picked by the user, `device.open` simply runs all platform-specific steps to start a session with the USB device.
 Then, we have to select an available USB Configuration with `device.selectConfiguration`.
 Remember that a Configuration specifies how